AtsukoCoffey/healthy-food-club/README.md

 ### CSS `[attribute="value"]` Selector

-I leaned this selector at “Love Running” walk through project, using this for button’s functions.
+I learned this selector at “Love Running” walk through project, using this for button’s functions.
 For making it my tool, I checked at W3schools website for further more information.
 * [Link to W3school website - CSS Attribute Selectors](https://www.w3schools.com/css/css_attribute_selectors.asp "CSS Attribute Selectors")

 ### Meta Element `<meta http-equiv="X-UA-Compatible" content="IE=edge">`

-I researched that what is this meta tag for, I guess we might not need this tag anymore though, just in case for the people who still using old version of IE, it might be better to help them.
+I researched what is this meta tag for, I guess we might not need this tag anymore though, just in case for the people who are still using old version of IE, it might be better to help them.
 <details>
 <summary>Meta Element X-UA-Compatible - stackoverflow, perplexity</summary>